JSX Attributes: className and htmlFor Guide

 export default CustomInput;

-There are important exceptions to the camelCase rule.
-For accessibility and custom data purposes, aria-* and data-* attributes are written exactly as they are in HTML, with hyphens.
+Accessibility and custom data attributes are exceptions to the camelCase rule.
+React preserves data-* (custom data) and aria-* (accessibility) attributes exactly as written in HTML, with hyphens intact.

 import React from 'react';